MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/persist.md

 ### Syntax

 This docs example shows how to reuse values across steps and across jobs.
-You only need to setup the `outputs` section for reuse across jobs.
+You only need to set up the `outputs` section for reuse across jobs.

 - `main.yml`
     ```yaml